Joshua Bradley-Hurst

-Joshua Bradley-Hurst (born 10 January 2002) is a professional footballer who plays as a goalkeeper.
+Joshua Bradley-Hurst (born 10 January 2002) is a footballer who plays as a goalkeeper.
 Born in Sri Lanka, he has represented Scotland at youth international level.

 International career

 Bradley-Hurst is eligible to play for Sri Lanka, England and Scotland in international football.
 In 2017, he made his debut for Scotland under-16 team.

 In September 2022, Bradley-Hurst received his first call-up from Sri Lanka national team to take part in a training camp.

 Personal life

 Bradley-Hurst was born in Sri Lanka to an English father and a Scottish mother.
 He moved to Scotland at the age of six.